nyu-devops/lab-starter/README.md

 This lab uses Docker and Visual Studio Code with the Remote Containers extension to provide a consistent repeatable disposable development environment for all of the labs in this course.

-You will need the following softwrae installed:
+You will need the following software installed:

 - [Docker Desktop](https://www.docker.com/products/docker-desktop)
 - [Visual Studio Code](https://code.visualstudio.com)